Poikkal Kudhirai (2022 film): Reception

 The film opened to positive reviews, with critics praising Prabhu Deva's performance.

-Outlook India gave the film’s rating 3 out of 5 stars and wrote "Santhosh Jayakumar's 'Poikkal Kuthirai' is a mixed bag.
+Outlook India gave the film's rating 3 out of 5 stars and wrote "Santhosh Jayakumar's 'Poikkal Kuthirai' is a mixed bag.
 In other words, it is a film that works in parts."
-Thinkal Menon of OTT Play gave the film’s rating 3 out of 5 stars and wrote "Poikkal Kuthirai is a one-time watch thriller with some engaging sequences.
+Thinkal Menon of OTT Play gave the film's rating 3 out of 5 stars and wrote "Poikkal Kuthirai is a one-time watch thriller with some engaging sequences.
 The performances of a few actors and unpredictable story progression make up for the flaws."
 Vignesh Madhu of Cinema Express gave the film 2 out of 5 stars, stating that "There are a lot of unanswered questions, and the film definitely has the potential for a sequel/prequel.
 It might even be a far superior piece of work if the makers opt for better writing choices and the rough edges in the making are polished better."

+However,Maalai Malar Critic gave 3.25 out of 5 rating and noted that "The director can be commended for raising awareness about child trafficking for body parts.".Dinamalar critic gave 2.5 stars out of 5.Hindu Tamil Thisai critic wrote that "Enjoy the game."